MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Introduction

-Our main contributions are as follows: \begin{itemize} \item We extensively benchmark various fusion strategies and target normalization schemes for multimodal, multitemporal, and multispectral SSL in EO. \item We introduce a novel patch-group-wise normalization method that normalizes reconstruction targets patch-wise within groups of highly correlated spectral bands.
-This approach injects a useful spectral prior into the self-supervised signal at negligible computational cost. \item Building on the above, we propose MAESTRO, a tailored adaptation of the MAE framework which effectively orchestrates the use of multimodal, multitemporal, and multispectral EO data—both in terms of performance and computational cost. \item We validate MAESTRO on four diverse EO benchmarks, demonstrating that it achieves state-of-the-art results on tasks strongly tied to multitemporal dynamics, while remaining highly competitive on others. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We conduct an extensive benchmark of fusion strategies and target normalization schemes for multimodal, multitemporal, and multispectral SSL in EO. \item We introduce a novel patch-group-wise normalization method that normalizes reconstruction targets patch-wise within groups of highly correlated spectral bands.
+This approach injects a useful spectral prior into the self-supervised signal at negligible computational cost. \item Building on the above, we propose MAESTRO, a tailored adaptation of the MAE framework that effectively orchestrates the use of multimodal, multitemporal, and multispectral EO data—both in terms of performance and computational cost. \item We validate MAESTRO on four EO benchmarks, demonstrating that it achieves state-of-the-art results on tasks that strongly rely on multitemporal dynamics—both in intra- and cross-dataset transfers—while remaining highly competitive on others. \end{itemize}